 To color a Mandala design, you can use crayons, markers, glitter pens, watercolors, or whatever you prefer.
 Some people prefer using only two colors in Mandala while some prefer colorful Mandala designs.
 You can use a Black Bold marker to outline the boundaries of Mandala design before coloring it to make it a solid look.
 You can also add a splash of color while painting the Mandala designs.

 Types of Mandala Designs

-The design of animal mandala differs from various cultures and geographical location.
-Most commonly peacocks, lion, elephant, wolf are used in designing of an animal mandala.
-Wolf used in animal mandala depicts loyalty and security towards family or tribe whereas at some places, wolf represents enlightenment of the spirit.
+The design of animal mandala differs from various cultures and geographical locations.
+Most commonly peacocks, lion, elephant, wolf are used in designing an animal mandala.
+Wolf used in animal mandala depicts loyalty and security towards family or tribe whereas, at some places, the wolf represents the enlightenment of the spirit.